RCConnolly/Jackal_Velodyne_Duke/multi_jackal_navigation/README.md

 1. Install & Configure ROS - after installation of ROS Indigo, create a catkwin worspace to develop in by following these [instructions](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

-2. Install Jackal specific ROS metapackages for simulating the robot with Gazebo and visualizing with Rviz
+2. Install Jackal specific ROS metapackages for simulating the robot with Gazebo and visualizing with Rviz.
+Note that if you plan to make any modifications to the default Jackal navigation parameters as described [here](), then you should clone the jackal-navigation package from [here](https://github.com/jackal/jackal/tree/indigo-devel) instead of installing the binary executables using sudo apt-get as written in the command below.

     ```
     sudo apt-get install ros-indigo-jackal-simulator ros-indigo-jackal-desktop ros-indigo-jackal-navigation